jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 #### Common Errors in Business Writing

-**1. Effective writers should not depend on spell-check programs to catch all of the proofreading errors.** Spell-check will catch spelling errors, typos, and basic grammar errors; however, it cannot replace concentrated proofreading.
+1. Effective writers should not depend on spell-check programs to catch all of the proofreading errors.
+Spell-check will catch spelling errors, typos, and basic grammar errors; however, it cannot replace concentrated proofreading.
 Spell-check only catches words that are not in the English language.
 If your typo happens to create a word in the English language, spell-check will not catch it.
 The meaning might be completely different.